riccibruno/riccibruno.github.io/_posts/2018-04-27-c++_is_narrowing_conversion_type_trait.md

 >      after integral promotions will fit into the target type.

-Since we are interested only in type-level information (ie: is a conversion from type T1 to type T2 narrowing?) we can discard all the text after "except ..."
+Since we are interested only in type-level information (ie: is a conversion from type `From` to type `To` narrowing?), we can discard all the text after "except ...".
 What is left is the following:

-An implicit conversion from type T1 to type T2 is narrowing if:
+An implicit conversion from type `From` to type `To` is narrowing if:
-   * T1 is a floating-point type and T2 an integer type, or
+   * `From` is a floating-point type and `To` an integer type, or
-   * T1 is an integer type or unscoped enumeration type and T2 a floating-point type, or
+   * `From` is an integer type or unscoped enumeration type and `To` a floating-point type, or
-   * T1 is a floating-point type and T2 a narrower floating-point type, or
+   * `From` is a floating-point type and `To` a narrower floating-point type, or
-   * T1 is an integer type or unscoped enumeration type and T2 a narrower integer type
+   * `From` is an integer type or unscoped enumeration type and `To` a narrower integer type

-Although it would be quite possible to write the `is_narrowing_conversion` type trait just by special-casing the various possibilities obtained from the above observation, it would be quite annoying to write and redundant since the compiler must be able to detect such conversions anyways.
+Although it would be possible to write the `is_narrowing_conversion<From, To>` type trait just by special-casing the various possibilities obtained from the above observation, it would be quite annoying to write and redundant since the compiler must be able to detect such conversions anyway.
 The idea is therefore to find an expression usable in an SFINAE context to detect a narrowing conversion and enable/disable a class template specialization.

 ### First implementation

-The basic idea is to have the following function template/function declarations:
+The basic idea is to have the following function template/function declarations (no definitions are needed since it will only be used inside decltype):
 ~~~c++
 template<typename To>
 constexpr std::true_type is_narrowing_convertion_aux(To);
 constexpr std::false_type is_narrowing_convertion_aux(...);
 ~~~
-and then to examine the result of
+and then to examine the result of:
 ~~~c++
 decltype(is_narrowing_convertion_aux<To>( {std::declval<From>()} ) )::value
 ~~~
 which will be true or false depending on which overload has been selected.
 This idea is based in the fact that copy-list-initializations do not allow narrowing conversions.
-We obtain the following [code][impl_v1]:
+Consequently we obtain the following [code][impl_v1]:
 ~~~c++
 #include <type_traits>
 #include <utility>